Click here for COVID-19 (coronavirus) advice for people living with psoriasis and psoriatic arthritis.

 What is coal tar?

 Traditional coal tar treatments were made up in a hospital pharmacy and were smelly, messy, and difficult to use.
 In contrast, most modern coal tar applications are more cosmetically acceptable.
+Coal tar treatments are shampoos, lotions, creams or ointments and are rubbed in to the plaques of psoriasis.
+These treatments are referred to as ‘topical treatments’.

 When should coal tar treatments be used?

 Many people with psoriasis will try a coal tar treatment at some point.
-They are used most commonly used for scalp psoriasis, although some people may also use coal tar to treat plaque psoriasis on other parts of the body too.
+They are most commonly used for scalp psoriasis, although some people may also use coal tar to treat plaque psoriasis on other parts of the body too.

 It is recommended that a review appointment is arranged four weeks after starting any new topical treatment (two weeks for children), so that your doctor can assess what the results of the treatment are so far, and to check if you need any help with using the treatment.